 Notwithstanding section 13(3) of the Copyright Act, the 23.02 parties agree that, the copyright to all forms of written, artistic, and recorded works (including, but not limited to, lecture courses and videos thereof, computer programmes, choreographic numbers, cartographic materials, bibliographic materials, and course materials, including correspondence course packages, course packages to be delivered on the Internet, multimedia instructional packages and interactive text books) shall be retained by the employee(s) responsible for the origination of the materials in whole or in part, pro-rated to reflect the contribution of the originator(s).
 The copyright in assessment, grading, reports or correspondence pursuant to the employee's normal administrative or professional duties with the University shall be retained by the employee, who shall be deemed to have granted the University a perpetual free license to use these materials in the course of its normal, non-commercial, institutional business.
 The employee(s) shall retain such copyright throughout his/ her/their lifetime; upon his/her/their death all such rights shall devolve upon his/her/their estate(s).
 Such materials shall not be published, licensed, or released in any way, or amended, edited, cut, or in any way altered, without the written consent of the employee(s) holding the copyright.
 The holder(s) of the copyright shall have the complete rights to the proceeds of its exploitation, except as otherwise specified hereunder.
+University policies shall indicate that there should be no unlawful copying and recording

-23.03 Notwithstanding Article 23.02, the employee may agree in writing to transfer copyright from the employee to the Employer for those works which are not produced as part of the individual's duties and responsibilities in the University (such as art work commissioned by the University to decorate the University, written materials or films that promote the University).
+- of teaching and no unlawful dissemination of teaching materials created by employees. - Notwithstanding Article 23.02, the employee may agree in 23.03 writing to transfer copyright from the employee to the Employer (or other third parties if applicable).
 At minimum, this Agreement shall address any additional compensation to the employee arising from the commission, any shared distribution of the costs of production, and any shared distribution of any proceeds arising from exploitation of the copyright, shall be agreed in writing between the employee(s) and the Employer.
+Prior to any agreement on the transfer of ownership to the University, the employee will be advised of the opportunity for representation by the Faculty Association and, at the request of the employee, the Faculty Association shall be provided with a copy of the proposed agreement prior to signing.
+The Faculty Association will be provided with an annual report on transfers of ownership.